sanjinso/dft200-control/README.md

 # dft200-control
-Just a fun project for controlling an DFT200 by Sportstech via CLI or keyboard using [dft200-go](https://github.com/leoluk/dft200-go) by [leoluk](https://github.com/leoluk).
+Just a bash script for controlling an DFT200 by Sportstech via CLI or keyboard using [dft200-go](https://github.com/leoluk/dft200-go) by [leoluk](https://github.com/leoluk).

 You could do this using dft200-go on its own and without this script but this gives you notifications about the state of the treadmill and makes it possible to increase or decrease the speed incremantally by repeatedly pressing a button.
 And adds some more useful functions.